dulalsaurab/Hackathon-Organizer/planning/Individual Assigments/IndividualAssig.md

 - Outcome of Task: xxx

 ### Task 2: Edit/Modify Hackathon
-- Description: A User(as owner)  or an Admin can edit a Hackathon by putting required and optional attributes and description.
+- Description: A User(as owner) can edit a Hackathon by putting required and optional attributes and description.
-- How to Evaluate: A user(as owner) or an admin can edit an already created Hackathon.
+- How to Evaluate: A user(as owner) can edit an already created Hackathon.
 - Outcome of Task: xxx

-### Task 3: Search a Hackathon and Registration/Edit
+### Task 3: Search a Hackathon
-- Description: A user can search for a Hackathon.
-If the user is the owner of the Hackathon then he/she can edit the page.
-If the user is not the owner then he/she has to register for the Hackathon
+- Description: Create a view for a user to search the hackathon.
-- How to Evaluate: A user can search for a Hackathon and register to it or if he/she is an owner can edit it after search.
+- How to Evaluate: A user can search for a Hackathon, if found, hackathon or list of related hackathon(only public) is shown in this page
 - Outcome of Task: xxx

-### Task 4: Creating Proposal
+### Task 4: Search a private Hackathon
-- Description: A user can create one or many proposals if he/she wish.
-Besides all required attributes, he/she can add and fill customize form also.
+- Description: Create a view for a user to search a private hackathon i.e. via some token
-- How to Evaluate: A user can create one or many proposals for a Hackathon with customize form as added feature.
+- How to Evaluate: A user can search for a private Hackathon, he should use some private token to search.
+This will return hackathon details if found.
 - Outcome of Task: xxx

 ### Task 5: Voting Doodle